 The medicinal and biological chemistry program blends chemistry and life sciences.
 Think chemistry for those also interested in health care and developing medications.

-UT undergrads study how to design, synthesize and develop pharmaceutical drugs.
+UToledo undergrads study how to design, synthesize and develop pharmaceutical drugs.
 This interdisciplinary science focuses on synthetic and organic chemistry, biochemistry, molecular biology, biotechnology and immunology.

 Professional chemists and biochemists are in demand in: